-My name is Alexandre Azevedo and I’m passionate about startup development (mainly, in entrepreneurs’ ability to turn an idea into a successful business model).
-I’ve been studying about startups for some years and I strongly believe in their power to change the world for better.
+My name is Alexandre Azevedo and I’m passionate about startup development (especially, in entrepreneurs’ ability to turn an idea into a successful business model).
+I’ve been studying about startup development for some years and I strongly believe in power the power of startups to change the world for better.

 So, what is traction anyway?